BIGJRA/BIGJRA.github.io/reborn.md

     - Autotomize
     - Hidden Power

 Time for the toughest fight in this section, in my opinion.
 ZEL has a decently well rounded core of Ice and Psychic type special attackers, with various boosting held items to increase their potency and both Electric and Ghost moves to take advantage of both Factory and Short-Circuit.
 If a physical sweeper can get around Aurorus' sash and outspeed these four you'll be in a better position.
 Umbreon can be tricky however, as it will punish said physical attacker with Foul Play, heal itself with Wish and watch you die slowly of poison, or, *shudder* use Double Team to dodge your attacks.
-The icing on top of the cake for this fight is of course Magnezone, who has incredible special attack and two different types of field boosted moves that can destroy most Pokemon with ease.
-Of course, its biggest weakness in Ground is pretty much patched out thanks to it gaining the Levitate Ability.
+The icing on top of the cake for this fight is Magnezone, who has incredible special attack and two different types of field boosted moves that can destroy most Pokemon with ease.
+Its biggest weakness in Ground is pretty much patched out thanks to it gaining the Levitate Ability.

 To win this one, I recommend figuring out how to position yourself around Magnezone then working backwards from there.
 For example, if you want to take it out with Special Fire-moves, figure out how to get the sun out beforehand.
 If you want to use Earthquake, figure out how to get Gravity on the field or use Smack Down on it With only 70 base speed and no EV's in this area, you'll find yourself likely able to outspeed, so placing one or two strong hits will really be the key.
 With a Pokemon to handle Umbreon and a physical sweeper or two to deal with the rest, you should be able to find a way through this one.